lmondada/dphil-thesis/zola/content/04_rewriting/_index.md

 +++
-title = "Graph Rewriting"
-template = "chapter.html"
+title = "Graph Rewriting-based Superoptimisation" template = "chapter.html"
 sort_by = "weight"
 weight = 4
 +++

-todo
+Should this be a part of the introductory chapters or "my contributions"?